San Jose State upsets Arkansas with late score

 FAYETTEVILLE, Ark.
-(AP) — DeJon Packer’s 19-yard rushing touchdown with 1:13 left propelled San Jose State to its first win against a Power Five program in 13 years Saturday, stunning three-touchdown favorite Arkansas on the road, 31-24.
+(AP) — Coming into Saturday night, the last time San Jose State beat a power conference opponent was in 2006 when the Spartans beat Stanford — a team that finished 1-11 — by a single point.
+Cardinal coach Walt Harris, who was in his second season, was fired at its conclusion.

-The last time the Spartans beat an opponent from the Power Five was 2006, when they defeated a Stanford team that ultimately finished 1-11 by a single point.
+Arkansas coach Chad Morris is in his second season, coming off a 2-10 year and Saturday’s game between his Razorbacks and San Jose State was only briefly that close.

-Third-year coach Brent Brennan’s San Jose State team is coming off a one-win season itself.
+DeJon Packer’s 19-yard touchdown scamper with 1:13 left lifted three-touchdown underdog San Jose State past Arkansas on the road, 31-24.
+Third-year Spartans coach Brent Brennan’s team went 1-11 last year and 2-11 the year before.

 “It’s been two really, really hard years,” Brennan said.
 “To see (us) rise to the occasion, to stay together, to keep believing.
 We didn’t fold.
 We actually bowed up.
 We made it hard on them.”

-Starkel, in his second start, threw his third and fourth interceptions on Arkansas’ first two drives after the half.
-Jay Lenard picked off the first at the Spartans 13 and Nehemi Shelton the other at the San Jose State 1.
+The Texas A&M transfer did lead Arkansas to a 24-all tie after trailing by 14 in the fourth-quarter.
+He threw two touchdown passes in the final 15 minutes, including the tying score on an 8-yard pass to Trey Knox with 2:56 left.
+Love and San Jose State responded with a 5-play, 75-yard series capped by Packer’s touchdown.
+Starkel then threw his final interception on the next play, a last-ditch deep ball.

-Every other San Jose State series in the second half, except the touchdown, ended with a punt or a turnover on downs.
+The boos grew louder again as Arkansas walked off the field after the game.
+Morris, despite the clear rebuild he had to begin upon his December 2017 arrival, knows the pressure is on after a poor first 16 games under his watch.

-“Outplayed us, outcoached us, and I was very disappointed in the effort we got tonight,” Arkansas coach Chad Morris said.
-“For three quarters they were the SEC football team.”
+“Outplayed us, outcoached us, and I was very disappointed in the effort we got tonight,” he said.
+“For three quarters, they were the SEC football team.”

 THE TAKEAWAY